iam-bgst/aneka_zoo/README.md

 # Aneka Zoo
-Aneka Zoo is a simple API application that allows users to get a list of animals and their details.
+Aneka Zoo is a answer of question test from AnekaPay, this API application that allows users to get a list of animals and their details.
 The application is built using the Go and uses a PostgreSql database to store the data.

 ## Installation
 1. Clone the repository